Wishing you knew more about Aboriginal culture? Search no more.

 The fact that the law actually authorised many of the pastoralists’ actions, and that it could in general be relied on to turn a blind eye to formal illegalities, meant that employers exercised a form of ‘legal coercion’ over their workers in a manner consistent with the legal interpretation of slavery.

-The understanding of what constitutes ‘slavery’ is not consistent through time—neither in popular opinion nor in academic works.
-But several comments used the word to describe Aboriginal people:
+The understanding of what constitutes 'slavery' is not consistent through time—neither in popular opinion nor in academic works.
+But several comments used the word to describe what happened to Aboriginal people:

-- In 1930, the Minister for Home Affairs, Arthur Blakely, wrote of the Northern Territory pastoral industry that ‘it would appear that there was a form of slavery in operation and that aboriginals were being worked without any remuneration whatsoever’.
+- In 1930, the Minister for Home Affairs, Arthur Blakely, wrote of the Northern Territory pastoral industry that "it would appear that there was a form of slavery in operation and that aboriginals [sic] were being worked without any remuneration whatsoever".